-Complement your MCIT Online or MSE-DS Online degrees with an Online Graduate Certificate in a rapidly expanding field.
-Our new certificates in Data Science and Software Systems will give you the opportunity to dive deeper into critical areas of computer science.
-These for-credit credentials for Penn Engineering Online alumni will give you a distinct advantage when seeking growth in your career.
+Complement your Penn Engineering degrees with an Online Graduate Certificate in a rapidly expanding field.
+Our certificates in Data Science and Software Systems will give you the opportunity to dive deeper into critical areas of computer science.
+These for-credit credentials for Penn Engineering degree program alumni will give you a distinct advantage when seeking growth in your career.

 The Data Science track combines the fundamentals of linear algebra and optimization with coursework in artificial intelligence, big data, computer vision, and more.
 If you choose Software Systems, you’ll study topics such as wireless communications, network security, blockchains, and cryptography.
 Whichever track you choose, you’ll specialize in a growing sector and maximize your career outcomes.

-The Online Graduate Certificate from Penn Engineering is a for-credit credential that will produce an academic transcript and paper certificate.
+The Online Graduate Certificate from Penn Engineering Online is a for-credit credential that will produce an academic transcript and paper certificate.
 To earn a certificate, students can take a maximum of four (4) courses.
-Two of these four courses may be double-counted from your MCIT Online or MSE-DS Online degree program.
+Two of these four courses may be double-counted from your Penn Engineering graduate degree program.

 Students may earn a maximum of two certificates.
 No course may be triple counted, i.e., counted for more than two credentials.